 Introductory guides

-Please read the Reporting Framework overview and structure guide (PDF) and view the What to report on diagram to understand the structure and flow of the new framework before viewing the modules and guides.
+Please read the Reporting Framework overview and structure guide to understand the elements of the 2025 Reporting Framework and how to prepare for reporting.

-The Reporting Framework is comprised of 12 modules, with CORE (mandatory to report, public, assessed, closed-ended) and PLUS indicators (voluntary to report, public or private, not assessed, closed and open-ended) indicators.
-The mandatory modules for reporting will depend on the type of signatory (asset owner, investment manager).
+The Reporting Framework is comprised of 13 modules, with core (mandatory) and plus (voluntary) indicators.
+What is mandatory to report will depend on the type of signatory (asset owner, investment manager) and their reporting status.

-To understand the logic pathways that llink indicators within and across modules, see our Logic Guide (updated May 2023):
+To understand how indicators are linked within and across modules, see our Logic guide (updated February 2025):

 Logic guide (XLSX)